 - Courses are brought up to standard when the courses have changed in the design, the method is reported ineffective, or after the course has been taught for two semesters or during the next course revision cycle (1 – 2 years).

 This policy will take effect August 1, 2016.

 The University’s Online Learning Accessibility Committee will monitor issues and solutions in the online courses to insure compliance.
-The ADA and 504 Coordinator(s) and Disability Support Services director are responsible for overseeing compliance with regards to state and federal regulations that prohibit discrimination on the basis of disability and require reasonable accommodations.
+The ADA and 504 Coordinator(s) and Student Accessibility Services director are responsible for overseeing compliance with regards to state and federal regulations that prohibit discrimination on the basis of disability and require reasonable accommodations.

 - Americans with Disabilities Act (ADA) – A federal civil rights legislation prohibiting discrimination based on a student’s disability.